4 Traits of Highly Effective Stepmoms

 The life of a stepmom typically revolves around back and forth schedules, plans, irritations, miscommunications, and family events that may involve high tensions.
-Learning to deal with people in a sensitive way -- especially people you'd rather not talk to at all sometimes -- is a challenge.
+Learning to deal with people in a sensitive way — especially people you'd rather not talk to at all — can be a challenge.

 Speaking and acting with regard to other people's feelings and schedules is important.
 Being polite goes a long way.
 Being sensitive to touchy subjects is also essential.
 That's diplomacy.

 You may be able to demonstrate diplomacy almost all the time if your co-parenting relationship with your spouse's ex is relatively friendly or civil.
 However, if you're in a situation where you're dealing with a "high-conflict" ex, you may have to settle for being diplomatic as much as your patience will let you.

 No one expects you to be perfect, but above all, a stepmom must first consider the well-being of her stepchildren and if that means being diplomatic during a moment when you're severely tempted to lose your temper — do work on it.
 In the end, you'll be showing a great example to your stepkids as well as walking away feeling like you took the high road.

 4. She's Positive